wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/access-cloud-sustainability/includes/exercise-build-azure-factory.md

 1. Go to [Microsoft Power Platform admin center](https://admin.powerplatform.microsoft.com/?azure-portal=true).
 2. Go to **Environments** and select the environment where your Microsoft Cloud for Sustainability is installed.
-3. Note your **Environment URL** because you’ll need this information later in this exercise .
+3. Note your **Environment URL** because you’ll need this information later in this exercise.
 The URL will resemble `org12345.crm2.dynamics.com`
 4. Select **Settings** in the toolbar at the top.
 5. Expand **Users + permissions** and then select **Application users**.